nishi-p/Simon-Game/README.md

 # Simon-Game
-A version of "Simon" game developed with JavaScript and jQuery library.
+An online version of "Simon" game developed with JavaScript and jQuery library.
 (Personal project)
 https://en.wikipedia.org/wiki/Simon_(game)

+This project is hosted at https://nishi-p.github.io/Simon-Game/.

 How to play:
 1. Computer highlights a color on screen with sound.